HardPlant/Exercise_TCP-IP/Chapter14/README.md

   signal to condVar, awake one of waiter thread. we can't know which thread will awakes. broadcast() will awake all waiters.

+* MapReduce

+  a distributed process technology provided by Google. uses multithreading.

+* Pros of multithreading

+- Increased responsibility
+  not much resource to make a thread.
+- Efficient use of resources
+- Ease share of resources
+  threads run in single process, so resource shared.

+* Cons of multithreading

+- stability
+  an error can interrupt to other thread.
+- difficult to Programming